weilonge/fathom/README.md

 When you query for fnodes of a certain type, you can expect to find notes of any form you specified on any RHS with that type.
 If no note is specified, it will be undefined.
 However, if two RHSs emits a given type, one adding a note and the other not adding one (or adding an undefined one), the meaningful note overrides the undefined one.
 This allows elaboration on a RHS's score (for example) without needing to repeat note logic.

 Indeed, `undefined` is not considered a note.
 So, though notes cannot in general be overwritten, a note that is `undefined` can.
-Symmetrically, an `undefined` returned from a `note` or `func` or the like will quietly decline to overwrite an existing defined note, where any other value would cause an error.
+Symmetrically, an `undefined` returned from a `note` or `props` or the like will quietly decline to overwrite an existing defined note, where any other value would cause an error.
 Rationale: letting `undefined` be a valid note value would mean you couldn't shadow a leftward note in a RHS without introducing a new singleton value to serve as a "no value" flag.
 It's not worth the complexity and the potential differences between the (internal) fact and fnode note value semantics.

 Best practice: any rule adding a type should apply the same note.
 If only one rule of several type-foo-emitting ones did, it should be made to emit a different type instead so downstream rules can explicitly state that they require the note to be there.
 Otherwise, there is nothing to guarantee the note-adding rule will run before the note-needing one.